Attendance & Punctuality

 Yes.
 There is a clear link between poor attendance at school and lower academic achievement.
 In primary schools, less than 65% of children get good results in Maths and English in schools when they have an average of 15 days absence, compared to around 90% in schools where the average is less than 8 days.

-Of the children who miss more than 50 per cent of school, only 3% manage to achieve five or more GCSEs at grades A* to C. 73% of children who have over 95% attendance achieve five or more GCSEs at grades A* to C. While GCSEs may seem some time away for our Primary pupils, setting good attendance and punctuality patterns from an early age, will really help.
+Of the children who miss more than 50 per cent of school, only 3% manage to achieve five or more GCSEs at grades 9-4.
+73% of children who have over 95% attendance achieve five or more GCSEs at grades 9-4.
+While GCSEs may seem some time away for primary pupils, setting good attendance and punctuality patterns from an early age will really help.

 What does the law say?